 Employee engagement includes everything from an employee’s relationships with colleagues, to their understanding and connection to the organization’s values and objectives.Engagement can be a complex concept—one workplaces have historically struggled to achieve.
 According to The Muse, a shocking 70 percent of U.S. workers report being disengaged at their job.
 Additionally, 90 percent of employers believe employee engagement strategies influence business outcomes, but only 25 percent have a strategy in place.

 Lack of engagement, coupled with sparse engagement strategies, can be a significant obstacle in a business’s overall success, so many organizations are looking at how technology can boost engagement.
-Below are just a few ways emerging technology solutions are influencing engagement strategies for HR professionals and employees alike.
+Below are just a few ways emerging technology solutions are influencing engagement strategies for human resource professionals and employees alike.

 The Muse also uncovered data suggesting only 40 percent of a workforce knows its company’s goals, strategies, and tactics.
 The remaining 60 percent are likely to feel less involved in the bigger picture and their roles in it.
 This can ultimately lead to higher disengagement rates.